0x62b/0x62.me/README.md

 # 0x62.me
 My personal website, made with pure HTML, CSS, and JS.
-It is basically just a terminal interface on a website with a few pages about myself.
+It is basically just a terminal interface on a website with a few pages about myself, and a blog where i yap about stuff

 This website is *not* mobile friendly!